Is the Payback Period on Energy Efficient CFL Bulbs Too Long?

 Calculating the Payback Period

-It is interesting to note that if you intend on replacing all of the bulbs in your home with CFLs, increasing the number of bulbs being replaced does not decrease the payback period (assuming there are no economies of scale for buying additional bulbs); in my case it would still be 1.46 years.
+It’s interesting to note that if you intend on replacing all of the bulbs in your home with CFLs, increasing the number of bulbs being replaced doesn’t decrease the payback period (assuming there are no economies of scale for buying additional bulbs); in my case it would still be 0.73 years — or slightly less than nine months.
 It will, however, increase your annual energy savings.

 Evaluating the Payback Period

-That doesn’t mean I am going to immediately replace all of my incandescent bulbs with CFLs, but I will begin transitioning to CFLs as my incandescent bulbs burn out. :-)
+Of course, that doesn’t mean I’m going to immediately replace all of my incandescent bulbs with CFLs, but I am transitioning over to CFLs as my incandescent bulbs burn out.

 And For the Mathematically Challenged…

-By the way, if you don’t feel like doing the long-hand calculations yourself, there are also handy web-based savings calculators that can be used to determine the payback periods and realized annual savings from using CFLs instead of incandescent bulbs. ;-)
+By the way, if you don’t feel like taking the time do the calculations yourself, you’re in luck: It turns out there are handy web-based savings calculators you can use to determine the payback periods and annual savings from using CFLs instead of incandescent bulbs too.

 CFLs are absolutely worth it!
 I’ve been using the same one in my living room for over 6 years and it’s been on every day from 6-14 hrs/day.